HOW TO KICK START YOUR ACTING CAREER IN KENYA

-If there is one question that there is not straight answer to, it has to be this one: I am an aspiring actor and would like to act but where do I start?
-So after reading the HOW DO YOU KNOW IF ACTING IS THE RIGHT CAREER CHOICE? you are ready to pursue this profession and are at the cross roads on where to go and who to talk to.
+If there is one question there is not a straight answer to, it has to be this one: I am an aspiring actor and would like to act but where do I start?
+So after reading the HOW DO YOU KNOW IF ACTING IS THE RIGHT CAREER CHOICE? you are ready to pursue this profession but you are atcross roads on where to go and who to talk to.

-This does not mean that if you did not have an early start, you cannot make it as an actor.
-It just makes it easier for you.
+This does not mean if you did not have an early start, you cannot make it as an actor.
+It just makes it easier for those who loved it from the very start.
 Like I said in my previous article acting chooses you and not the other way round.
-I would like you to add another tattoo among the previous tattoos I had asked you to plaster on your forehead and that is “to succeed in the acting career it is not really talent or the looks!
-The most important thing to remember and that will separate you from every other Tom Dick and Harry who thinks they can act is to treat this as a business”.

-Now, if you have the passion and drive and the calling to act, here are a 10 tips that will help you to kick start your acting career or at least I hope they will.
+Now, if you have the passion and drive and the calling to act, here are 10 tips that will help you to kick start your acting career.

-Yes, find a busy actor who has no time to answer your many nagging questions about how to start acting and they will tell you KNT.
-If we were in America, KNT would be our Hollywood.
-Most established actors have their roots coming from KNT.
-KNT is the place where, like someone once said, “it is the place every actor should go and sign in at least once a week.”
-Meet like minded actors to share stories with.
+Yes, find a busy actor who has no time to answer your many nagging questions about how to start acting and they will tell you visit the Kenya National Theatre or Alliance Francaise theatre.
+There is always an influx of fellow actors at such places and you can meet like minded actors to share stories with.
 Get to learn of the different theatre groups and join one.
 Get to know of Auditions and much much more.
-KNT is always a good place to start.
-Now, I must admit, you do not necessarily have to go and sit there and hope God will show you a sign to where you need to head to.
+Theatre spots remain a central hub where like minded actors can get to learn from each other.
 For those outside Nairobi, I am sure you have your own little theatres that are active and if not, you need to revive them.
 All in all, take part in local theatre for starters, it will open doors for you apart from you making acting something natural for you.

 2. Acting Classes

 No way around them.
 You have to attend as many auditions as possible.
-That is the only way to get acting jobs.
-Good thing, we now have actors.co.ke trying to share the new on when auditions take place.
-However, read the article called why auditions are a hidden agenda to find out why less and less production houses are holding public auditions.
+That is the principal way to get acting jobs.
+Good thing is we now have actors.co.ke that publicly posts auditions whenever any arise However, read the article called why auditions are a hidden agenda to find out why less and less production houses are holding public auditions.
 At the same time, humans being humans, might know of auditions but will not fill you in.
 Perhaps it is just the competitive nature of the industry or just sheer stinginess.
 All the same, you have to go for auditions and mark you; you might end up hearing of them on the same day they are being held.
 This then means, you have to drop everything in order for you to attend them.
 But hey, I never promised kick starting your acting career would be easy, did I now?

 4. Casting Agents

-Good luck getting a good casting agent and please watch out for my next article on this matter.
-But getting a good casting agent is also a vital component to kick starting your career.
-You should get a casting agent to help you get acting gigs and market for you.
+Getting a good casting agent is also a vital component to kick starting your career.
+You should get a casting agent to help you get acting gigs and market you.
+Visit http://www.kecamtwa.com/ for a list of Kenyan Casting agents that you can sign up with.

 5. Market yourself

 Also known as Kujuana.
-We may hide it or deny it but most people are actually getting jobs through nepotism.
 There is a phrase that says “It is who you know and who he/she knows that will determine whether you make it in life. ”Personally,I think it is a load of BS.
 Unfortunately, whilst I am having my own personal opinions, Kamau is using his God given personality,character and charisma to chat with the director of that hot show you see on TV.
 He is sending friend requests to all the directors and producers around.
 He is going for auditions and taking telephone numbers of other auditionees and keeping tabs on when the next audition will be.
 Kamau is then seen on 2 or 3 shows on different stations on TV and the other actors who were never taken for any show are hating kamau and acting at large.
-People complain of seeing the same faces on TV or how unfair is this or crying foul in general.
+People complain of seeing the same faces on TV or how unfair this is or crying foul in general.
 Whether Kamau is a good actor or not is beside the point.
 The point is kamau is getting ahead of you by simply getting to know people.
-Networking does not mean you start philandering around though.
+Networking does not mean you start philandering around though or your cousin or father is the owner of the production company.
+Like a businessman, you need to network and sell your product, same rule applies here.

 Like any other business, you need to invest in your acting career too.
 Invest your time in going for auditions, marketing yourself,networking etc. Invest your money in doing your own small acting project.
 In keeping yourself healthy because you body is your tool of trade.
 If you are fat!.Sorry Big!
 Do not expect to be given a role that requires a skinny (sorry, small person).
 For example, I seem to be getting roles for a lawyer/prosecutor all the time I have gone for auditions.
 Because I am big ( I know you want to say fat) yet I feel I can also do good as a comedian for example.
 So my body type judges what role I can get.
 If I want to be the next Simiyu Samurai, I probably need to go the gym, shed of a few kilos and learn karate.Invest in knowledge, read and research.
 Upload your videos on youtube for the world to see.
 Which leads to my next point.